All about dinosaurs, fossils and prehistoric animals by Everything Dinosaur team members.

 The Little Leigh Primary Dinosaur Museum

 By posting up information about the children’s activities on Twitter, mums, dads, guardians, carers and grandparents can gain almost instant access to the children’s work and see what their charges have been up to throughout the day.
+We posted up pictures of the dinosaur museum.
 Using social media in this way can help parents, grandparents, guardians and so forth to feel involved and to help them stay connected to the school.
 We “tweeted” a picture of the dinosaur museum that had been created in the Year 1 classroom.
 The dinosaur museum area will provide an excellent facility, enabling lots of topic work to be displayed.